No products in the basket.

 As a professional locally based advertising and printing company, we at Budget Banners love to keep up with the brilliant Proudly South African marketing campaigns.
 Recently we’ve had a small in-house debate about which campaigns got the most attention.
 After some heated discussions, we present to you our favourites:

 2. On a separate note, Nandos uses a completely different approach to promote their brand.
-Their wittiness and sarcasm has captured the hearts of many South Africans (us included).
+Their wittiness and sarcasm has captured the hearts of many South Africans (us included) with their unique signboards.
 The reason why we love them so much as a country is that they are always on-point with current news titbits and are never too scared to mock them.
 In essence, we love them because they are like the best gossiper around.

 3. One other important mechanism in successful advertising is innovation.
 We saw an example of that innovation in Cape Times.
 Yes, we know we know, what innovation could a boring newspaper possibly have?
 Remember when the word Selfie became Word of the Year as judged by the Oxford Dictionary?
 Cape Times took advantage of that and photoshopped famous historical photographs into selfies.
 Now that really brought important news closer to home.